Last updated - August 2022

 QBE is committed to respecting QBE customers’ privacy and protecting their personal data from misuse or unauthorised disclosure and complying with privacy laws.

-QBE’s Global Privacy Framework (“Framework”) defines the core principles of QBE’s privacy program which are the foundation of QBE’s ongoing compliance with privacy laws globally.
+QBE’s Global Privacy Framework (“Framework”) defines the core principles of QBE’s privacy program which are the foundation of QBE’s ongoing compliance with applicable privacy laws globally.
 The Framework requires that QBE’s privacy programs support four key privacy principles:

-The GPC is also responsible for the Group wide privacy governance and work program and for ensuring that the program meets the requirements of the Group Compliance Risk Policy.
 QBE operates in compliance with applicable privacy laws in the countries in which it operates, including the EU General Data Protection Regulation and the Australian Privacy Act 1988 (Cth).

 The Group Privacy Officer can be contacted via email@example.com.